ISISComputingGroup/ibex_developers_manual/System-Testing-with-Squish.md

 * Use `generate_config_name` to generate a config name so that it will be ignored by git and cleaned up by the system test
 * If you open a dialogue capture it using a context manager.
 You could consider adding an option for OK and Cancel.

+# Creating/Reviewing a Test when I don't have a Licence

+If you have done some GUI work but don't have a licence for squish and need to write a test.
+Then find someone who does have a licence and pair with them for that part of the ticket.
+For a review, check the code and functionality then merge the ticket and let the build server do the testing.

 # Other

 ### Change Java that squish is using